top of page

 TOURGRISE-sept2018©Eye Eure Production (5).jpg

-la tour grise
+THE tour grise

 Since 1984, it is possible to discover exhibitions there.
 True witness to our past, the tower watches over Verneuil and tells us its story: Duchy of Normandy, Hundred Years War...